Broxmouth: Funerary practices at Broxmouth

 Evidence of Iron Age funerary practices in Britain is sporadic, especially in terms of formal cemeteries.
-Broxmouth in particular provides an excellent example of a range of funerary treatments in Iron Age Scotland.
+Broxmouth in particular provides an excellent example of a range of funerary treatments present in Iron Age Scotland.
 The way that human remains were treated "shed[s] light on complex and changing attitudes to death and the human body in Iron Age Britain."

 The human remains from Broxmouth can be categorised into three distinct populations: those interred in the formal cemetery outside of the outer boundaries of the hillfort, those interred in isolated graves within the walls of the fort, and the scattered, disarticulated bone fragments found in domestic and midden contexts.
 The disarticulated fragments in particular show evidence of violent trauma, and isotopic evidence suggests that they may have been the remains of individuals were not local.